-Native to Europe and Asia.
+Deciduous vine, native to Europe and Asia.
 Grows to 6–8 ft., with lacy, soft green foliage.
-Early-spring blooms are nodding and bell shaped, with four pointed sepals in white, pink, periwinkle blue, or purple, depending on the variety.
+Early-spring blooms are nodding and bell-shaped, with four pointed sepals in white, pink, periwinkle blue, or purple, depending on the variety.
 An inner skirt of stamens is creamy white in most varieties.
 Blooms are followed by decorative seed heads.
 Plants are extremely cold hardy.

-Native to Europe and Asia.
+Deciduous vine, native to Europe and Asia.
 Grows to 6–8 ft., with lacy, soft green foliage.
-Early-spring blooms ...
+Earl...

 The basic species has scarlet flowers surrounded by reddish bracts.
 All bloom over a long period of 2 ...

 Woody perennials.
 Moderate growth rate to about 3 ft. high and wide.
 Attractive leaves resemble those ...